-John Geller: No, once I again I think there's some-go back to the seasonal stuff from a package tour, as Steve mentioned, we were up but not as much as we were projecting for the balance of the year.
-In the first quarter, we have much higher owner occupancy at our resorts, so we have less available to house tour packages.
-You'll have some seasonality in that but as we mentioned we've seen those package tours on the books that have actually gone and booked their reservations and obviously we'll see more of those get booked over the course of the year, kind of in the year, for the year bookings.
-We're already at, call it 12% plus and we would expect those to continue to grow.
-The tour flow will ramp as you go through the year.
-There can always be some little bit of seasonal on the tour packages that could impact you from quarter to quarter.
+No. Once again I think there's some go back to the seasonal stuff from a package tour, as Steve mentioned, we were up but not as much as we're projecting for the balance of the year.
+In the first quarter, we have much higher owner occupancy at our resorts, so we have less available to house tour packages, so you'll have some seasonality in that.
+But as we mentioned, we've seen those package tours on the books that have actually gone and booked their reservations and obviously we'll see more of those get booked here over the course of the year kind of in the year for the year bookings.
+We're already at, call it, 12%-plus and we would expect those to continue to grow, so that tour flow will ramp as you go through the year.
+So there could always be some little bit of seasonal like on the tour packages that could impact you from quarter to quarter.

-Edward Angle: Okay.
-That's super helpful and if I think about your prior comments about the \$100 million to \$150 million of incremental contract sales from the Marriott Rewards and SBG combination and then if I actually think about IOG's 2020 plans for \$600 million to \$800 million contract sales, with the combination is there any opportunity to maybe come to the high end of those goals and maybe even exceed them?
+Okay.
+That's super helpful.
+And then if I think about your prior comments about the \$100 million to \$150 million of incremental contract sales from the [indiscernible] (00:34:44) combination.
+And then if I actually think about ILG's 2020 plans for [ph] \$600 million to \$800 million (00:34:52) contract sales, with the combination, is there any opportunity to become the high end of those kind of goals and maybe even exceed them?